m1cr0man/nix-configs/README.md

 Used to deploy m1cr0man.com primarily

+## Using this repo in your own flakes

+Everything in this repo is reusable, you don't have to fork it!
+All [modules](./modules) are exported under the `nixosModules` flake output keyed by their path.
+For example, `m1cr0manFlake.nixosModules.sysconfig.zfs`.

 ## Secrets using Age, sops and sops-nix

 Age is a simple program to encrypt/decrypt files.